neurospin-stim/EEG_linux_python_setup/README.md

 Nothing here should be too mysterious.
 I used expyriment but it should be easy to swap that for other frameworks.

+## How to use any of this?

+This is mostly intended as something to start from rather than a working experiment.
+However, with the right packages installed, `python experiment.py --help` should tell you that you need to give the script a `NIP` and a participant number.
+In addition to this, for testing/debugging, you can ask the script to run without an Eye Tracker connected (`--no-et`) or without the EGI (`--no-egi`).
+And if you run `python experiment.py 999 9 --no-egi --no-et` you should see what a calibration could look like.